slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On deceiving

 <!--
+- (kk) This is true: It’s hard to cheat an honest man.
 > *'Don't attribute to malice what you can attribute to incompetence or busyness.'*
 > *'By seeming stronger than you are, perhaps through an occasional act that is reckless and bold, you can deter the enemy from attacking you.'*
 > *'Never be mean to anybody that can hurt you by doing nothing.'*